ckateraas/dotfiles/README.md

 Then you have completed the setup for the dotfiles!

-## Installation of programs
+## Optional packages

-Here's a list of what programs I use frequently and how to install them.
+Here's a list of useful, optional packages.

 ### Snap